helix-editor/spellbook/docs/compare.md

 Writes:    69,845,862 bytes
 ```

 So the tradeoff is much more memory usage.
 There's also a correctness issue with compounds: "20000th" from the benchmark fails to check.
-Checking compounds involves slicing up the input word and checking the components to see if they are compound components, which is not implemented by ZSpell.
-For `en_US` specifically you might take this tradeoff.
-It's more memory but the check time is nearly constant - if you have a lot to check and don't care much for memory and can skip over numbers then it's not a bad tradeoff.
+Checking compounds involves slicing up the input word and checking the components to see if they are compound components laid out in a pattern declared by the `.aff` file.
+This part of Hunspell/Nuspell is not implemented by ZSpell.

+For `en_US` specifically you might accept these tradeoffs.
+It's more memory but the check time is nearly constant. `en_US` only uses compounds for numbers, for example "7th", "21st" or "20000th" from the benchmark.
+If you have a large corpus to check, don't care much for memory and can skip compounds then it's not a bad tradeoff.

-The other shoe drops with other Hunspell dictionaries. `en_US` is quite slim and simple with 50,000 stems, 7 prefixes and 16 suffixes.
+The approach of expanding affixes is not scalable however and the tradeoff becomes worse with other Hunspell dictionaries. `en_US` is quite slim and simple with 50,000 stems, 7 prefixes and 16 suffixes.
 Brazilian Portuguese (`pt_BR`) is a far more complicated real-world dictionary weighing in at over 312,000 stems, 47 prefixes and 57 suffixes.
 Even with Spellbook this dictionary takes a hefty 100ms to initialize but with ZSpell, initialization runs for more than six minutes and consumes more than 100GB of memory before I kill it.

+The reason I mention ZSpell specifically in the comparison is it's a good example of the strategy taken by other implementations that consume Hunspell dictionary files.
+[Harper](https://github.com/elijah-potter/harper) and [Vale](https://github.com/errata-ai/vale) are two other projects in the wild that expand affixes in their checkers.

 [`hashbrown`]: https://github.com/rust-lang/hashbrown
 [internals]: ./internals.md